Original London Sightseeing Bus Tour

 5. James Bond bus tour

-Sure, James Bond drives fancy cars, like a classic Aston Martin, but can he fit all his mates in there for a jolly around London?
+Sure, James Bond drives fancy cars, like a classic Aston Martin, but could he fit all his mates in there for a jolly around London?
 Not likely.
 Especially if you want to throw a guide in for good measure, too.
-Luckily, you can fit all those people and more on this Bond bus tour.
+Luckily, you can fit all those people and more on this three hour Bond bus tour.
 Delve into 007’s world of espionage and late-night wanderings to discover filming locations as well as sites frequented by Ian Fleming.

 Time Out tip: Want even more British novelty?
 Just a 14-minute tube stop away you'll find Rules, London's oldest restaurant serving traditional British fare.
 It's pretty fancy, so Bond would approve.